- Environment & Conservation

 You will find compostable or recyclable alternatives wherever you buy food service products.
 Compostable products must be approved compostable by the City of Seattle.
-View approved product listings and request info about product testing via the City’s compost processor, Cedar Grove Composting.
+View approved product listings and request info about product testing via the City’s compost processor, Cedar Grove Composting and Lenz Composting.

 Caution: A large number of products advertised as “biodegradable” do not compost in the Seattle system.
 Because the intent of the City’s program is to minimize landfilling, products designed to be “biodegradable” in a landfill are not acceptable in Seattle.
 Be sure the products you buy are approved compostable.

 It is illegal in the City of Seattle for any restaurant, café, grocery store, coffee shop, cafeteria or other food service business to sell or provide food, for consumption on or off premises, in expanded polystyrene (EPS “Styrofoam”) containers.
 Any person or business violating the ban on Styrofoam containers is subject to a civil penalty of up to $250 for each violation.
 Report businesses still using EPS foam containers to the Green Business Program at (206) 343-8505 or email@example.com.

 Foam Ban Flyer (pdf) - Chinese, Korean, Somali, Spanish, Tagalog and Vietnamese translations included